 Florence is known worldwide for its art, history, architecture, fashion, and also its distinctive cuisine.
 The rustic food has been largely unchanged over the years, and it dates back to ancient civilizations.
 Specialties of thick-crusted, salt-less bread and saucy pastas grew out of the traditions of simple peasant eating.
 Today, the same dishes are made into fine-dining meals.
 Florence is rich with fantastic local produce like world-class olive oil, mellow cheeses, and grilled meats.
 Popular dishes are thick, hearty soups, Chianti wine, and roasted or wine-braised game like boar, deer, and rabbit.

-The UK picked up a bad reputation for its food decades ago, but today the city is exploding with new restaurants with each seeming to be more chic and nuanced than the last.
+The capital city is exploding with new restaurants with each seeming to be more chic and nuanced than the last.
 No set style of cuisine has claimed the limelight, but rather a changing mentality has Londoners looking for the most unique experience and high-quality, unusual ingredients.
-The newest hotspot is constantly changing, and pop-up restaurants make it even more difficult to track the best dining.
+The newest hotspot is constantly changing, and pop-up restaurants make it even more difficult to track down the best dining.
 From molecular gastronomy to posh fast food and rooftop bars to labyrinthine speakeasies, London’s cuisine culture is keeping foodies on their toes.

-Santiago was dubbed ‘The Next Great Food City’ in 2015 by Saveur Magazine, and the city’s new culinary scene has chefs creating new recipes like science experiments.
-Leaving a dark history behind them, chefs in Santiago have gained worldwide attention for their purely Chilean cuisine.
+Santiago chefs have gained worldwide attention for their purely Chilean cuisine.
 Menus feature hyper-seasonal and rare, local ingredients that take advantage of all Chile has to offer.
 Some fine examples of Chilean dishes are scallops stewed in a traditional sauce of chickpeas and tomatoes, tomato and pepper pebre (Chilean salsa), and a braised beef stew.
 Leche asada, a dessert of baked custard with caramel sauce is a tasty end to any meal.

 Food is a serious venture in the Scandinavian culinary capital, a city with one of the best-ranked restaurants in the world, Noma.
 Many of the city’s restaurants fill their reservations months in advance, but eating well doesn’t have to take weeks of planning.
 Budget eaters can take advantage of great food like Copenhagen’s smørrebrød, an open-faced sandwich piled with fish, meat, or vegetables or Danish-style hot dogs from Harry’s Place, a humble hot dog shop that has been voted the best eatery in the city by locals.
 Copenhagen is known for fearless experimentation with food, unconventional ingredients, and artful displays.

 In the typical Southern Californian style, San Diego has an exciting but relaxed vibe that runs through to its cuisine.
 Although L.A. and San Francisco are the better-known food destinations in California, San Diego is gaining traction as one of the best in the nation with more and more local restaurants serving fine Mexican and seafood dishes.
 The city has large numbers of farms that make farm-to-table an obvious choice.
-Baja cuisine—vibrant and flavorful dishes featuring fresh seafood, chiles, tomatoes, and citrus from the region of Mexico just south of California—is the food of the moment, and restaurants take a rustic approach to freshen up typical Americanized Mexican cuisine.
-San Diego is poised to become a heavy hitter for American foodies.
+Baja cuisine—vibrant and flavorful dishes featuring fresh seafood, chiles, tomatoes, and citrus from the region of Mexico just south of California—is particularly popular.

 Ho Chi Minh City, Vietnam